jmahler/ldd/hello-debugfs/README.md

 DESCRIPTION
 -----------

-This "Hello, World!" driver shows how to create files and directories using debugfs to read and write data inside a module.
+Shows how to create files and directories using debugfs.
+An id can be read from the file.
+If the id written back to the file it will return success, otherwise it will return failure.

+    #!/bin/sh

+    set -v

+    ID="/sys/kernel/debug/hello/id"

+    cat $ID >id.txt

+    cp id.txt id-bad.txt
+    sed -i 's/a/X/g' id-bad.txt

+    cat id.txt >$ID
+    echo $?
+    1  # failure

+    cat id-bad.txt >$ID
+    echo $?
+    0  # OK

 AUTHOR
 ------